Ken Endean explains how to read the water to find fair tides and avoid rough water

-Within the Channel Islands, popular beach anchorages experience Atlantic swell that wraps around the islands but they often become quieter when the tidal streams are flowing towards the south-west, against the incoming swell.
+Within the Channel Islands, popular beach anchorages experience Atlantic swell that wraps around the islands but they often become quieter when the tidal races are flowing towards the south-west, against the incoming swell.

 The strong currents between the islands appear to be absorbing some of the wave energy because the waves at the shore decrease but then increase again when the streams reverse.

 Crews who have landed by tender on an open beach may be surprised by rougher conditions if they attempt to relaunch after the tide has turned.

 Select your sea state

 A knowledge of surface wave patterns can be used in various ways.

 Small waves that change shape to make currents visible can indicate a favourable stream for a fast passage.